snylonue/cuna/README.md

 # cuna

-Another simple cue parser for Rust.
+Another simple cue parser for Rust with [nom](https://github.com/Geal/nom).
+Supports cue files in UTF-8 and UTF-8 with BOM.
-There is no document and the api needs improving, so [rcue](https://github.com/gyng/rcue) or [libcue.rs](https://github.com/mistydemeo/libcue.rs) (though I can't compile this) may be a better choice.
+Current document is not complete and the api is not so easy to use, so [rcue](https://github.com/gyng/rcue) or [libcue.rs](https://github.com/mistydemeo/libcue.rs) (though I can't compile this) may be a better choice.

 ## performance
-Here's a benchmark with a 42-line cue file.
+Here's a benchmark with a 42-line cue file(may be outdated).
 ``` rust
 cuna                    time:   [24.431 us 24.577 us 24.722 us]
                         change: [+29.680% +31.073% +32.504%] (p = 0.00 < 0.05)